bbfrederick/rapidtide/docs/legacy.rst

           --liang                        - Use generalized cross-correlation with Liang weighting function (Liang, et al, doi:10.1109/IMCCC.2015.283)
-          --eckart                       - Use generalized cross-correlation with Eckart weighting function --corrmaskthresh=PCT           - Do correlations in voxels where the mean exceeeds this percentage of the robust max (default is 1.0) --corrmask=MASK                - Only do correlations in voxels in MASK (if set, corrmaskthresh is ignored).
+          --eckart                       - Use generalized cross-correlation with Eckart weighting function --corrmaskthresh=PCT           - Do correlations in voxels where the mean exceeds this percentage of the robust max (default is 1.0) --corrmask=MASK                - Only do correlations in voxels in MASK (if set, corrmaskthresh is ignored).